micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication.md

 ![Q&A Chat Interface](output_ui_chat.jpeg)
 *Interactive chat interface for asking questions about publications using the RAG-powered assistant.*

+Certainly!
+To display a **search bar** and a **selectable list of publication titles** (with content shown after selection) **before** the chat interface, you can use Streamlit’s `st.selectbox` or `st.radio` after filtering with the search bar.
+Here’s how you can modify your code:

+**How this works:**
+- The search bar filters publications by title or description.
+- The selectbox lists all filtered titles.
+- When a title is selected, its description/content is shown.
+- The chat interface and other logic remain below this section.

+This ensures the search and selection UI is the first thing users see, and only after that comes the chat interface.

+Certainly!
+Here’s how you can remove the search bar and only keep the selectbox for choosing a publication title and viewing its details:

 ## Installation Instructions
 This pubblication has a GitHub code repository attached under the "Code" section.